HurricaneLabs/brokenhosts/README.md

 4. Configure alert actions on the `Broken Hosts Alert Search` saved search in the Broken Hosts App for Splunk.
 5. Enable the `Broken Hosts Alert Search` saved search in the Broken Hosts App for Splunk.
+6. Run the search `Broken Hosts - Clear Permanent Suppressions from expectedTime`

 ## Documentation
 https://brokenhosts.hurricanelabs.com